 - Do you remember the Romeo + Juliet movie with Leonardo DiCaprio?
 The Capulet mansion was set at Chapultepec Castle.

-The Chapultepec area is full with amazing things to do, maybe you’re going to need more than one day but check the options and decide which ones are the best for you.
+The Chapultepec area is full of amazing things to do, maybe you’re going to need more than one day.
+But you can check the options and decide which ones are the best for you.